Fugu: Japan

 Most Japanese cities have one or more fugu restaurants, perhaps in clusters because of earlier restrictions, as proximity made it easier when transporting the seafood delicacy so as to preserve its long-term freshness upon being served to potential patrons.

-A famous restaurant specializing in fugu is Takefuku, in the upscale Ginza district in Tokyo with Zuboraya being another popular restaurant chain in Osaka that both offer the celebrated seafood delicacy.
+A famous restaurant specializing in fugu is Takefuku, in the upscale Ginza district in Tokyo.

+Zubora-ya was a famous fugu restaurant chain in Osaka, with branches in Shinsekai and Dotonbori, from its opening in 1920 until its closure in 2020.

 The fugu is cleaned of its most toxic parts in Japan and freeze-flown to the United States under license in clearly customized plastic containers.
 Fugu chefs who cook in American restaurants are trained under the same rigorous and stringent specifications as in Japan.
-Pufferfish native to American waters, particularly the genus Spheroides, have also been consumed as a seafood delicacy, sometimes resulting in poisoning incidents.
+Pufferfish native to American waters, particularly the genus Sphoeroides, have also been consumed as a seafood delicacy, sometimes resulting in poisoning incidents.

 Korea

 In Korea, fugu is known as bok-eo (복어), the seafood delicacy is very popular in southern port cities such as Busan and Changwon.
 It is prepared in a number of ways resulting in a variety of dishes ranging from soups, raw fish and salads, all of which command a high price.
 Fugu Bulgogi and Jorim are popular in Daegu.